Jalal-Abad

 Thousands of tourists from all over the USSR came to the resort with gynecological, skin and gastrointestinal diseases.
 Today sanatorium still operates and you may check out as well.
 The condition of the sanatorium does not really meet the western standards but if you are seeking the true Soviet experience you should definitely go for it.

-around Jalal-Abad
+Around Jalal-Abad

 Shah Fazil Medieval Mausoleum

 The medieval mausoleum of Shah Fazil is another significant destination to visit in Kyrgyz Fergana valley.
-You will find it 220 kilometers west of Jalal-Abad in the ancient village of Safed-Bulan, but you need to cross through Uzbekistan in order to reach it unless you travel there through Talas a long long way.
+You will find it 220 kilometers west of Jalal-Abad in the ancient village of Safed-Bulan, but you need to cross through Uzbekistan in order to reach it unless you travel there through Talas the long long way.Â

 Shah Fazil is a historical and architectural complex, a monument of the XI century, which is commonly called the “Muslim shrine of the Ferghana Valley.”
-The 15,5-meter-high brick domed portal structure is on the UNESCO World Heritage List.
+The 15,5-meter-high brick domed portal structure is on the tentative UNESCO World Heritage List.
 Visiting the mausoleum will not take much time, so you can take a walk in the quiet village and go to the local tea house to dine on pilaf.

 Travel to Jalalabad

 There are two ways to get to Jalal-Abad from Bishkek.
-The first and the main road is the Osh-Bishkek highway which goes through Suusamyr valley, Chychkan gorge and Toktogul Reservoir and is about 580 km and takes about 9 hours.
+The first and the main road is the Osh-Bishkek highway which goes through Suusamyr valley, Chychkan gorge and Toktogul Reservoir and is about 580 km and takes about 9 hours.Â

 The second road option to/from Jalalabad takes you through Toguz Toro pass and Kazarman and is open only from May till September.
 It is also a bit longer and in poor shape but you can enjoy very different scenery on the way and to see more remote areas of Kyrgyzstan that are rarely visited by tourists.
-The road is closed during the wintertime and takes at least 12 hours.
+The road is closed during the wintertime and takes at least 12 hours.Â

 The inter-regional taxi goes to other cities and villages from the Jalal-Abad region for instance to Kara-Kul to Mailuu-Suu.
 The fare varies depending on the distance, from 300 to 800 soms.
 Jalalabad is also connected with marshrutka lines and shared taxi connections to Uzbek towns and cities in the Ferghana valley, like Andijan, Kokand, Fergana and Namangan.
 The fastest way to get to Jalal-Abad from Osh is through Uzbekistan but make sure that you have valid visas and/or permissions according to citizenship for that option.
 In 2019 Uzbekistan granted visa freedom for many Western nationals and it is now a lot easier to enter the country but not all the borders are open for third country citizens.